singhvaishnavi/wordle/README.md

 - Install requests
 - Install random
 ## Code Execution
-This is a command line program which can be executed by ` python3 App.py`
+This program can be executed by cli using
+` python3 App.py`